VectorInstitute/PromptEngineering/README.md

 2. If you are running any experiments in `prompt_zoo/`, it is best to use an A40 GPU.
 This can be achieved by following the instructions in `src/reference_implementations/prompt_zoo/README.md`.

-    __Note__: Using JupyterHub to directly access a GPU is limited to T4V2 GPUs, which are generally insufficient to running `prompt_zoo` experiments.
+    __Note__: Using JupyterHub to directly access a GPU is limited to T4V2 GPUs, which are generally insufficient for running `prompt_zoo` experiments.

 3. We have __two__ pre-constructed environments for running experiments.
 They are __not__ interchangeable.